Restructuring Consulting vs Banking and How to Prepare for Interviews

 Obviously, I can't speak to the day-to-day job, how fulfilled folks in RX consulting are, etc. as I've never worked within it.
 However, I certainly think it's a great place to begin a career or spend a few years.

 In terms of interview prep, obviously there's very little out there.
-From what I've been told, you should think about it as the two components I listed above: operational questions and restructuring technical questions.
+From what I've been told, you should think about it as the two components I listed above: operational / classic consulting questions and restructuring technical questions.

 As always, best of luck and I hope this been helpful.